 Now we must ask a key question.
 Why did Jesus say this if the Holy Spirit was already here?
 The answer is found in this next verse.

 But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who indwells you.
 (NASB) Romans 8:11

-The Holy Spirit now lives inside of those who believe in Jesus Christ.
-In the Old Testament the Holy Spirit only came “upon” an individual.
-In the Old Testament, the Holy Spirit did not remain with a person (Ps 51:11).
-Since Pentecost the Holy Spirit does not leave believers (Eph 4:30).
+The Holy Spirit now lives inside of all those who believe in Jesus Christ.
+In the Old Testament the Holy Spirit only came “upon” an individual and not within all of God’s followers.
+In the Old Testament, the Holy Spirit did not remain with a person (Psalm 51:11).
+Since Pentecost the Holy Spirit does not leave believers (Ephesians 4:30).

 Ministry During The Tribulation